aptos-labs/developer-docs/apps/docusaurus/docs/sdks/legacy-ts-sdk/index.md

 Aptos provides a fully supported TypeScript SDK with the source code in the [Aptos-core GitHub](https://github.com/aptos-labs/aptos-core/tree/main/ecosystem/typescript/sdk) repository.

-## Installing the TypeScript SDK
+## Installing the Legacy TypeScript SDK

 1. Make sure you [downloaded the latest precompiled binary for the Aptos CLI](../../tools/aptos-cli/install-cli/index.md).
-2. On a terminal run the below command to install the TypeScript SDK from [npmjs](https://www.npmjs.com/package/aptos):
+2. On a terminal run the below command to install the Legacy TypeScript SDK from [npmjs](https://www.npmjs.com/package/aptos):

    ```bash
    npm i aptos